• K-Means

 My photo

-I am a Physics Engineer graduated with academic excellence as the first in my generation.
-I have experience programming in several languages, like C++, Matlab and especially Python, using the last two I have worked on projects in the area of Image and signal processing, as well as machine learning and data analysis projects.
+I am an Engineering Physicist, graduated with academic excellence as the top of my class.
+I have experience programming in several languages, including C++, MATLAB, and especially Python.
+I have worked on projects in image and signal processing, as well as in machine learning and data analysis.

 Recent Post